Duckierstone42/Vehicular-Object-Detection---ML4641P/README.md

 Due to the relatively low amount of data, we plan on increasing the amount and diversity of the data using data augmentation techniques such as color jittering, gaussian noise, or blurring.
 We will also normalize our data, changing the intensity of the pixels to a more consistent distribution.
 Finally we will resize all the images to a common size, to ensure images have a consistent input size.

 Finally, for our supervised techniques, we plan on training a plain neural network on the object-detection dataset, just to gain a minimum baseline on which more advanced models can improve on.
 We then plan on fine-tuning state of the art object detection models, such as YOLO or R-CNN.
 Finally, we will look at more novel object detection methods, such as those involving ViTs (Vision Transformers).
 As these models require lots of computational power to train, we plan on training them via either google colab or PACE-ICE.

+### Implemented Method

+We currently have fine-tuned a small YOLO-v5 model on our dataset, with all the code present to do so in test.ipynb.
+We used Batch Gradient Descent over 20 epochs, using the Adam optimizer with a learning rate of .0001.

 ## Results and Discussion